Working in the Inner West since 1977

 SAF provides therapeutic foster care services for children and young people who are unable to live with their birth families

 Stretch-A-Family places a lot of emphasis on ensuring the foster family are a ’good match’ for the young person to ensure the placement will be successful.
 We provide 24 hour support for carers as well as ongoing training and a commitment to developing our carers and carer practices.
 Stretch-A-Family also provide access to a range of services designed to support the placement, based upon the needs of the child or young person.
 Services include respite care, counselling, health care, clinical support and educational support – a caseworker will also provide individual support to the child and carer alike.

 There is a great need for more foster carers.
 Children enter foster care through no fault of their own.
 Children and young people are removed into foster care because their birth family is unable to look after them.
-In NSW there are over 20,000 children and young people in need of care, but fewer than 13,500 households authorised to provide it.
+In NSW there are nearly 20,000 children and young people in need of care, but fewer than 12,200 households authorised to provide it.
 Every year another 2500 children enter the foster care system.
-Each night approximately 100 children sleep in motel rooms because there is no family placement available to them.
+Each night over 150 children sleep in motel rooms because there is no family placement available to them.